defvs/gpxgridchallenge/README.md

 - **GPX ingestion** in the browser – parsing is done client-side to avoid uploading raw files elsewhere.
 - **Multi-sport management** (walking, hiking, multiple ski disciplines, and three cycling types) with per-sport statistics.
 - **Responsive dashboard** containing a sidebar for activities, grid controls, map, and statistics panel.
+- **Strava sync** via OAuth to pull recent activities directly into the local storage backend.

 ## Prerequisites